-- Presentations are 12 minutes long with an additional 3 minutes for questions.
+- Presentations are usually 10-12 minutes long with an additional 3 minutes for questions.
 We strongly encourage you to practice your talk beforehand to ensure that your talk fits within the allotted time.

 - Your final thesis grade and your Latin honors will NOT be affected by your presentation.
 Your grade and Latin honors are based exclusively on the written document you provide to your advisor and readers.
 The primary purpose of these presentations is to celebrate the wonderful work you have done over the last year and to share that work with your classmates and faculty!

 - While you are not required to use slides, we encourage you to do so.
 Having visual aids often makes it easier for your audience to follow you (and will likely help you convey key ideas).
 Thus, we suggest you put together a slideshow using PowerPoint, Keynote, Google Slides, or a similar type of program.

 - If you use slides, we recommend you have clear sections (i.e., Background, question, methods, results, conclusion, etc.).
 Having clear sections at the top of your slides will not only help your audience follow the logic of your project, it will also help you winnow a year’s worth of work down to a relatively short talk.

 Here are a few helpful tips to keep in mind when preparing your talk: